Dentbird OpenAPI Documentation

 Conversion to code_challenge: The client takes the generated

-, hashes it with SHA256, and then Base64 URL encodes it to produce thecode_challenge
+code_challenge, hashes it with SHA256, and then Base64 URL encodes it to produce thecode_challenge.
+This transformation method is referred to as S256.

 Request for Authorization Code: The client requests the authorization code, including the